Course Papers and Grade

 There may be a quiz about the reading that was assigned last week (First Attempt to the South Pole).

-In this first class we'll give a course overview and discuss polar survival skills.
-This knowledge will come handy if you'll ever have to spend a few months around the North or South poles.
-In particular, we'll set the stage for the next two lectures, in which we'll join the fantastic adventures of four legendary explorers: Nansen, Scott, Amundsen, and Shackleton.
+In this first class meeting we'll give a course overview and discuss polar survival skills.
+This knowledge will come handy if you plan to spend a few months around the North or South poles.
+It will also set the stage for the next two lectures, in which we'll join the fantastic adventures of four legendary explorers: Nansen, Scott, Amundsen, and Shackleton.

 Course introduction (lecture slides)